 Finding a domain name that’s easy to remember is critical to your customers being able to find you easily, even when they don’t have your business card in front of them.
 If you use text slang like U for you or 2 in place of to or too, you may be asking too much of your potential visitors.
 Whenever possible use REAL words and not strange spellings or abbreviations… think “receive” is better than “rcv” and “people” is better than “ppl”.

 If your business is a local business, consider including your city or state in your domain name to make it easy for local customers to find and remember.

 Numbers and hyphens are often misunderstood — people who hear your website address don’t know if you’re using a numeral (5) or it’s spelled out (five) or they misplace or forget the dash.
 If you need these in your domain, register the different variations to be safe.
 For example, bridge2sports.com and bridgetosports.com.

-Hyphens are just difficult for people to understand.
+Hyphens are just difficult for people to understand and even harder for voice search like Alexa or Google Home.
 We know this for a fact because we messed this up years ago when we registered our domain.
 If we could go back, we would not have put a hyphen in our domain name.
 Another note here though is that as more domains are registered, it is becoming more commonplace to see domains with hyphens, so we can see this rule being a bit flexible these days.

 6. Avoid these words when possible

 If you can avoid it, try not use “a”, “an”, “the” to start a url and “and”, “but”, “or”, or “with” to connect ideas.
 These words just make your URL longer and harder to remember.